-VHICF’s residential child care center in Antipolo, named House of Hope, with its Malnutrition Daycare Center in Tondo, Manila, stand together with the local governmental organization, the Department of Social Welfare and Development (DSWD) to address these problems and help provide care, shelter and nutrition for the abandoned, neglected and orphaned children of Manila.
+VHICF’s residential child care centers in Antipolo and Morong, named House of Hope and Village of Hope respectively, with its Malnutrition Daycare Center in Tondo, Manila, stand together with the local governmental organization, the Department of Social Welfare and Development (DSWD) to address these problems and help provide care, shelter and nutrition for the abandoned, neglected and orphaned children of Manila.

-Daily feeding programs are conducted at various dumpsites and our permanent nutritional daycare facility provides the necessary care for many of the severely malnourished children from 0 to 4 of age.
-For those that we find to be abandoned, orphaned or those that need temporary shelter due to various family problems, House of Hope stands as a refuge where children can find a new home in a loving, safe, and healthy environment where they are nurtured and cared for–where their lives are rebuilt.
+For those that we find to be abandoned, orphaned or those that need temporary shelter due to various family problems, House of Hope and Village of Hope stand as a refuge where children and even teenagers can find a new home in a loving, safe, and healthy environment where they are nurtured and cared for–where their lives are rebuilt.

 HOUSE OF HOPE

 VILLAGE OF HOPE